AkyurekDogan/exinity-task/README.md

 ---

-### ⚠️ Known Limitations
+### ⚠️ Known Limitations / Missing parts

 Due to time constraints:

-- Unit are could not implemented due to timing.
+- Unit tests could not be implemented due to timing.
 - Integration, benchmark, contract, and e2e tests were omitted
 - Simpler design choices were made for clarity and speed
 - Used the *sugared* version of `zap` logger for ease of use — performance tuning was not prioritized
+- I could not complete the terraform part, so it is not working; files are created without check & run.
+- K8S configurations are done according to the `Minikube` on the local development environment.

 ---